drekka/StoryTeller/README.md

 See how it works on the main [Story Teller site](http://drekka.github.io/StoryTeller).

+# v1.8.3

+* Adding support for spaces in package names of swift classes.

 # v1.8.2

 * Patching to fix error triggered by multithreaded access to the current logging keys.